-This meeting, organised by the Affinomics consortium, is the 6th in a series of workshops previously held in Cambridge 2004, Uppsala 2005 and Alpbach 2007, 2009 and 2011.
-The workshop will review methods for generation and quality control for binding reagents and applications in high-throughput proteomics.
+This meeting, organised by the Affinomics consortium, was the 6th in a series of workshops previously held in Cambridge 2004, Uppsala 2005 and Alpbach 2007, 2009 and 2011.
+The workshop reviewed methods for generation and quality control for binding reagents and applications in high-throughput proteomics.

-Programme: A draft programme is now available for download here.
+Programme: The final programme is now available for download here.

-Venue: The meeting will be held in the Congress Centre in the alpine village of Alpbach in the Austrian Tyrol.
+Venue: The meeting was held in the Congress Centre in the alpine village of Alpbach in the Austrian Tyrol.

 Speakers: Leigh Anderson (Washington DC), Carl Borrebaeck (Lund), Andrew Bradbury (Los Alamos), Stefan Dübel (Braunschweig), Larry Gold (Boulder), David Juncker (Montreal), Walter Kolch (Dublin), Tony Kossiakoff (Chicago), Ulf Landegren (Uppsala), Hanno Langen (Basel), Garry Nolan (Stanford), Andreas Plückthun (Zürich), Tom Soh (Santa Barbara), Marius Ueffing (Tübingen), Mathias Uhlén (Stockholm), Bernd Wollscheid (Zurich)